Monday, September 6th, 2010

 (VII).
 Children of George and Avis Eggers

-William appears on the 1775 Orange County, New York, tax list assessment rolls with Daniel Eggers, both in District 10.
+1775 Orange County, New York tax list: William appears on the 1775 Orange County, New York, tax list assessment rolls with Daniel Eggers, both in District 10.
 This would be near Goshen or areas north and northeast of Greenville.
-In 1778, William and Daniel “Agers” are listed on the Rowan County, North Carolina tithables.

-Augusta County Tithables for the year 1777 still exist and include the following individuals: "William Eggars," "Daniel Eggars," and "Landrine Eggars" on lines adjacent each other, tithes taken by Daniel Smith.
+1777 Augusta County, Virginia tithables: "William Eggars," "Daniel Eggars," and "Landrine Eggars" on lines adjacent each other, tithes taken by Daniel Smith.

-What is known about William Eggers in the American Revolution is this: There was a William Eggers, who was a guard, on 21 September 1778, in the Salisbury District (North Carolina) gaol.
+1778 September 21 – Rowan County, North Carolina: William Eggers was a guard, on 21 September 1778, in the Salisbury District (North Carolina) gaol.

-William “Ager” appears on the 1800 U. S. Census of Ashe County, with a wife and two daughters (see census at end of Daniel Eggers write-up).
-In January 5, 1802, in either Ashe or Wilkes County, North Carolina, the inventory of the estate of Richard Brown, deceased, lists debts to William Eggers, Ephraim Norris (husband of Mary Morphew ~1759-1810), and James Morphew.
+1802 January 5 - either Ashe or Wilkes County, North Carolina: Inventory of the estate of Richard Brown, deceased, lists debts to William Eggers, Ephraim Norris (husband of Mary Morphew ~1759-1810), and James Morphew.
 This is his last known entry while living.

 Children of William Eggers are not understood, and it is not known if he had any sons.
 One of at least two daughters is said to be named Thankful Eggers, at the age of 16, who was apprenticed to Moses Hull.
 At one point in time, Landrine Eggers, or someone else, accused Moses Hull of mishandling funds left for the care of the children.
 Moses then sued Landrine for the allegation of stealing these funds.